 The trail to Panorama Point gains 1500 feet in elevation over 2 miles.
 Even with portions of the trail still under snow, this is an easy 4-mile round trip.

-Bring your hydration pack and lunch, sunblock, sunglasses, a hat and proper footwear.
+Bring your hydration pack and lunch, sunblock, sunglasses, a hat, proper footwear and outdoor clothing.
 Take your time and enjoy all that surrounds you.
 No description or picture can aptly capture the beauty here, so plan a trip to see Mt.
 Rainier National Park in person!